georgegito/vertexwise-triangle-counting/readme.md

 used these data to analyze the behavior of our code.

 >**project parts**:
-1) comparison: Contains a Matlab script and some bar charts to compare v3 versus v4 single thread performance.
+1) **comparison**: Contains a Matlab script and some bar charts to compare v3 versus v4 single thread performance.
-2) graphs: Contains 5 graphs as mtx files that were used in the project.
+2) **graphs**: Contains 5 graphs as mtx files that were used in the project.
-3) hpc_data: Contains the operation times that were recorded during the experiment in HPC.
+3) **hpc_data**: Contains the operation times that were recorded during the experiment in HPC.
-4) scripts: Contains the bash scripts that were used to run the project in HPC.
+4) **scripts**: Contains the bash scripts that were used to run the project in HPC.
-5) speedup: Contains a Matlab script that was used to export speedup diagrams with the data from HPC.
+5) **speedup**: Contains a Matlab script that was used to export speedup diagrams with the data from HPC.
-6) src: Contains the source code of the project.
+6) **src**: Contains the source code of the project.